 Come to folkestone!

 “I think, for me, Folkestone is a town of opportunities, it’s growing and on the up.
-It was hugely successful in Edwardian times, since then the World Wars had a big impact, and the changing of industry and sea-trade altered the landscape of Folkestone.
+It was hugely successful in Edwardian times, since then the World Wars had a big impact.
+The changing of industry and sea-trade altered the landscape of Folkestone.
 This area though, with the foresight of Sir Roger De Haan, has so much potential and opportunity.

-“This was my first solo venture, and yes, I did think ‘Should I stay in London and get the right backer’ – where you can do anything, and it’s not so much a risk, or should I come here?
+“This was my first solo venture, and yes, I did think ‘Should I stay in London and get the right backer’?
+You can do anything in London, it’s not so much a risk, or should I come here?
 Here, it’s a risk, but it’s an exciting one, and this definitely was the right move.
 People come down here from London, and other places which are full on and find there’s a sense of hope and belonging and fellowship.
-Just look at it though, the Harbour Arm development has been fantastic, and every year something happens to make this place better, and gives it the wow factor!
+Just look at it though, the Harbour Arm development has been fantastic!
+Every year something happens to make this place better, and gives it the wow factor!
 It’s unbelievable!
 Come to Folkestone!”

-Mark featured on James Martins’ Great British Adventures on 4 March on ITV, learning to bake with Docker, who has an on-site bakery at Folkestone Harbour Arm.
+Mark featured on James Martins’ Great British Adventures on 4 March 2019 on ITV.
+He was learning to bake with Docker, who have an on-site bakery at Folkestone Harbour Arm.
 Read more here: https://www.itv.com/presscentre/ep16week10/james-martins-great-british-adventure